 A fifth worker, Andrew Phillips, survived the blast but suffered serious injuries.

-A spokesman for the refinery said all staff would gather for a private remembrance and period of silence on June 1st, while neighbouring industrial sites surrounding the waterway will also mark the silence at 1.30pm.
+A spokesman for the refinery said all staff would gather for a private remembrance and period of silence on June 1st, while neighbouring industrial sites surrounding the waterway will also mark the

 Prayers are also to be offered in Pembroke, Milford Haven and the surrounding areas.